kashodiya/my-open-webui/README.md

 terraform apply
 ```
 - Check the plan and when ask for Enter a value, enter yes, hit Enter key
+- This may take a few min when you run first time

 ### Create Launcher
 - Create a bat file (launch.bat or whatever you like) on your desktop with following content.
 Do not forget to replace place holder values, profile and path: